Guide to Salinity Testing in Food Production

 Companies are required to measure and specify the amount of sodium in their products under the “Nutrition Facts” section of the label.
 Sodium is listed with the associated daily value (DV) percentage in one serving.
 A 100% DV for sodium is less than 2,300 milligrams per day.

 When adding salt to their products, food companies must find a balance between flavor, color and texture control while ensuring healthy sodium levels — especially with nutritious dieting and lifestyles growing more popular.
-That's why salinity testing is a key component in food manufacturing.
+That's why salinity testing food production is a key component in food manufacturing and quality assurance.

 What Is a Salinity Refractometer?

 A refractometer is an optical instrument that measures concentrations of liquids, such as brines, sugar solutions or engine coolants.
 As the name suggests, a salinity or saltwater refractometer measures salinity — the concentration of dissolved salts in water.
-When measuring salinity in a food product, you would blend a solid food sample with distilled water, filter the mixture, then test the liquid portion.
+When measuring salt content measurement food applications, you would blend a solid food sample with distilled water, filter the mixture, then test the liquid portion.

 Refractometers use prisms and light to display the amount of salt in a food or beverage product.
 You place a few drops of liquid onto the prism, then close the clear lid to create a thin water layer across the prism.
 The liquid layer changes direction when exposed to light — this is called refraction.

 The refractometer measures the angle of refraction — or the amount of light shift — which is then converted to the appropriate unit of measure.
-When using a salt refractometer, these units would be salinity and specific gravity.
+When using a salt refractometer for salinity testing food production, these units would be salinity and specific gravity.
 Salinity uses parts per thousand (PPT) as a measurement unit.
 When you look through the eyepiece, you can see the measurement scale indicating these units.

-Refractometers have low startup costs and don't use any chemical reagents, making them a preferable option for salinity testing.
+Refractometers have low startup costs and don't use any chemical reagents, making them a preferable option for salinity testing food production.
 Because they only require small samples at a time, they're great for quantitative use in simple solutions, like a brine solution.
-Many of these devices aren't just specific to salt — they can also indicate other present substances like sugars, minerals and fats.
+Many of these devices aren't just specific to salt — they can also indicate other present substances like sugars, minerals and fats, supporting comprehensive salt content measurement food testing.

 There are two main types of refractometers for testing salinity in food products — mechanical and digital.
-Consider the Atago PR-32 Alpha Refractometer for a reliable digital option, it provides accurate readings and is easy to use.
+Consider the Atago PR-32 Alpha Refractometer for a reliable digital option; it provides accurate readings and is easy to use for salinity testing food production applications.

 1. Mechanical